What is Cocamidopropyl Hydroxysultaine (Sultaine) and what does it do in products?

 Why do we use Cocamidopropyl Hydroxysultaine (Sultaine)?

-When formulating healthier-for-you products, we discovered that a lot of chemicals considered “natural” can have other issues; impurities and high allergen content.
+When formulating healthier-for-you products, we discovered that a lot of chemicals considered “natural” can have other issues: impurities and high allergen content.
 We discussed our options with other chemists and that led us to the sultaine group of chemicals.
 Not only did cocamidopropyl hydroxysultaine meet our need for a more sustainable product, but it also has a higher renewable carbon indexIt is a widely accepted chemical in the EU and Canada.
 It is also on the EPA’s Safer Choice list of ingredients, and it has an EWG score of a 1

 Why do we use Cocamidopropyl Hydroxysultaine over other surfactants on the market?

 Cocamidopropyl hydroxysultaine is amphoteric which makes it a flexible material when formulating all sorts of products.
 It is derived from coconut fatty acids or coconut oil - not from palm oil.
-Other chemicals like cocamidopropyl betaine, sodium laureth sulfate (SLS), and sodium laureth sulfate (SLES) may contain several different impurities that may cause skin irritation, cancer and even genetic defects.
+Other chemicals like cocamidopropyl betaine, sodium laureth sulfate (SLS), and sodium laureth sulfate (SLES) may contain several different impurities that may cause skin irritation, cancer, and even genetic defects.

 Is Cocamidopropyl Hydroxysultaine safe to use?
 Is it non-toxic?